CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0502-Configuring self-service password reset.md

 ### Task 3: Validate self-service password reset

+In this task you will sign in as a user and verify that they can successfully change their password using the self-service password reset options.

 1. Switch to **SEA-WS3**.

 2. If necessary, sign in as **Admin** with the password of **Pa55w.rd**.